hquinn/ValiCraft/README.md

 # ValiCraft

-A modern validation library for .NET.
+A powerful, compile-time validation framework for .NET that crafts fast and boilerplate-free validation logic.